globalmaps/gmbt20/README.md

 ## metadata
 This Data was developed based on Global Map Specifications version 2.2.

-The data source was downloaded from Bhutan Geospecial Portal.
+The data source was downloaded from Bhutan Geospatial Portal.

 These data is delineated from Topographic maps mostly using the natural features for administrative purposes in 2013.